-The leaves of Buxus macowanii, an evergreen, are ovate-lanceolate to elliptic, varying in size from 6 cm to 11 cm in length and 2 cm to 5 cm in width.
+The opposite leaves of Buxus macowanii, an evergreen, are ovate-lanceolate to elliptic, varying in size from 6 cm to 11 cm in length and 2 cm to 5 cm in width.
 They are shiny dark green, thinly leathery and hairless.
-Leaf shape tends to vary across the distribution area of the species.
+Leaf shape tends to vary across the geographical distribution of the species.

 The petioles are short and thick, running along a ridge into the leaf base.
 Leaf midribs are prominent, especially in the lower half of the leaf.
 Leaf margins are entire and gradually undulating (Coates Palgrave, 2002; Schmidt, et al, 2002; Van Wyk and Van Wyk, 1997).